marco79cgn/music-service-sonos-smapi/README.md

 ### Step 3: Start the server and enjoy

 1. `nodemon server.js`
-2. Open the Sonos mobile app and select audiobookshelf
+2. Open the Sonos mobile app and select ARD Audiothek (or whatever you name it)
 3. Select a radio station to listen to